True lilies (which don't include daylilies and others which are not in the genus Lilium

 Trumpet Lilies Sometimes called 'Aurelian Hybrids' or other names, the large, tall trumpet lilies are all descended from The Regal Lily, a white wild species lily from China.
 All are incredibly fragrant, and wonderful for cutting.
 They grow tall, and often need staking, since a well-grown stalk can have over 15 huge flowers.

 Asiatic Lily Black Eye

 Narrow, lanceolate, dark green leaves.

 Full Sun, Half Sun / Half Shade

 Northeast, Southeast, Midwest, West, Southwest, Pacific Northwest

-Easy To Grow, Good For Cut Flowers, Plants For Small Spaces
+Easy To Grow, Good For Cut Flowers, Good For Containers, Plants For Small Spaces

 Lilies like their feet in the shade and faces in the sun so keep them happy by planting behind or amongst other perennials for a dramatic effect.

 Bulb, Rhizome, Tuber

 |Ships to Hawaii, Alaska & Canada|